Theme

 Arnis is a GitHub project presented around generating real-world places inside Minecraft from map and location data.

 The repository presents Arnis as a world-generation project that recreates real locations inside Minecraft.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is